dojo-sim/ContactImplicitMPC.jl/README.md

 - Contact simulator
 - Contact-implicit controller

-- [ ] Write inner solver for controller using IP method
+- [x] Write inner solver for controller using IP method
 - [ ] Write outer solver for controller using Newton method
 - [ ] Decide on the use of SVector vs SizedVector
+- [ ] Merge simulator and simulator2